-A batch of these easy Peanut Butter Balls are a family tradition that we make for every holidays.
-Homemade candies are a fun treat that are easy to customize with different colored sprinkles.
+Looking for an easy candy to share at your favorite holiday party?
+These easy Peanut Butter Balls are a family tradition that we make for every holiday through out the year.
+In fact, our kids will call me out if I do not make a few batches.
+This fun treat is easy to customize with different colored sprinkles.

-I realized this week that I have never shared one of our all time favorite recipes with you.
+I realized this week that I have never shared our favorite recipe for peanut butter balls with you.
 I have been making this easy no bake candy recipe for years.

 My brain is extremely visual which means I have to see things to really understand them.
 So, I got thinking that maybe some of you are like that.

-Sure I could say use this recipe to make a batch of Peanut Butter Balls, but if you are staring at bunnies and pumpkins, it could be difficult to see past the holiday treat.
+Sure I could say use this recipe to make a batch of no bake peanut butter balls, but if you are staring at bunnies and pumpkins, it could be difficult to see past the holiday treat.

 So, when I made a batch of these Peanut Butter Balls for Christmas last year, I had to add some pizzaz to a few of them and photographed them, so I could share the plain recipe with you.